miconda/wsctl/README.md

 Just some ideas for now, not all to be implemented:

-  * open many websocket connections and send data (tool for stress testing)
+  * open many websocket connections at once and send data on all of them (tool for stress testing)
-  * implement www-digest authentication for sip
+  * option to specify some of the command line parameters via fields file (e.g., auth username, password)
+  * support to work with an array of templates and fields files

 Suggestions for what to add are welcome as well!